 Function A domain, implemented as TIMESTAMP.
 Syntax DATETIME Usage DATETIME is provided primarily for compatibility with Adaptive Server Enterprise.
-Standards and • SQL/92 Vendor extension. compatibility • Sybase Compatible with Adaptive Server Enterprise.
+Standards and compatibility ◆ SQL/92 Vendor extension. • Sybase Compatible with Adaptive Server Enterprise.
 For an exception, see "Transact-SQL compatibility of string-to-date/time conversions" on page 65.
-See also "DATE data type" on page 69 "SMALLDATETIME data type" on page 70 "TIMESTAMP data type" on page 71
+See also "DATE data type [Date and Time]" on page 69 "SMALLDATETIME data type [Date and Time]" on page 70 "TIMESTAMP data type [Date and Time]" on page 71